alialib/alia/docs/consuming-signals.md

 alia doesn't place any requirements on a signal to have any sort of *notification* mechanisms.
 Instead, it relies on polling.
-When interfacing alia with a library (like asm-dom), we frequently have to write code that asks "Is this value the same as the last time we saw it?"
+When interfacing alia with a library, we frequently have to write code that asks "Is this value the same as the last time we saw it?"
 For small values like names and numbers, it's trivial to just store the old value and check it against the new one.
 However, just like regular values in C++, a signal value can be arbitrarily large, and this naive method of detecting changes can become impractical.
 (If, for example, we were using alia to display a large image, we wouldn't want to compare every pixel of the image every frame to make sure that the image hasn't changed from what's already on screen.)

 To address this concern, instead of using a signal's value to detect changes, alia requires any signal with a value to also provide a *value identity*.
 A